fabri1983/signaling_server/README.md

 ## Native Image generation with GraalVM
 (**NOTE**: work in progress due to logback logging api issue and hazelcast instance node creation (issue)(https://github.com/oracle/graal/issues/1508) on image build time generation phase)
-- You first need to build the signaling project and generate the WAR artifact targeting Java 8, and change Spring Boot version.
+- You first need to build the signaling project and generate the WAR artifact targeting Java 8 or Java 11.
   - Update `pom.xml` modifying properties accordingly to build targeting Java 8 (see instructions at the top of this document).
   - Build package:
   `mvn clean package -P local,eventbus-hazelcast -Dskip.docker.build=true`